juliarn/EmoteRecognizer/README.md

 # EmoteRecognizer

 The EmoteRecognizer is a discord bot deciding if an emote is more likely a kappa or a peepo emote.
-This repo also contains a trained model and all the training data used.
+This repo also contains a trained neural network and all the training data used.

+Note: I don't own any of the training data in this repo.

 # How to use